Lucria/Scooter_Project_Backend/README.md

 Exercise.

 This repository will house both the backend and the database for this system.
 Both the backend and the database system will be hosted from Docker containers.
+The backend API server is done in C# utilizing .NET Core, while the database is a PostgresSQL database.

 ## Rough Architecture Diagram
 ![Architecture Diagram](Rough%20Architecture%20Diagram.png)